DNV007/fifth-harmonic-third-harmonic-zero/README.md

 # Fifth-Harmonic Feedback Controls the Existence of a Third-Harmonic Zero

-Code, data, figure scripts, and tests supporting the Letter
+Code, data, figure scripts, and tests supporting the manuscript

 > K. Sarkar, *Fifth-Harmonic Feedback Controls the Existence of a
 > Third-Harmonic Zero*.